 When is an EDG indicated?

-Endoscopy may also be recommended in patients who have had a history of esophageal tighter that have dysphagia-related symptoms that are recurrent or those suffering from severe erosive esophagitis that has completed a two-month program of PPI therapy to determine the extent of healing and exclude Barrett the esophagus.
+Endoscopy may also be recommended in patients who have had a history of esophageal tighter.
+That have dysphagia-related symptoms that are recurrent or those suffering from severe erosive esophagitis that has completed a two-month program of PPI therapy.
+Which to determine the extent of healing and exclude Barrett the esophagus.
 A repeat endoscopy following the follow-up exam is not recommended in the absence of Barrett the esophagus.

 To get the Upper Endoscopy ( EDG ) done from the Gi And Liver Consultants, Contact Us and book your appointment: